amomen9/PostgreSQL/pgpool/Part III pgPool scripts.md

 #### 32. recovery_1st_stage (Every Node)

-This script is executed upon execution of the `pcp_recovery_node` command to restore the pg data directory of a node from another node (usually the primary node).
+This script is executed upon execution of the `pcp_recovery_node` command to restore the pg data directory of a node from the primary node.
 The <b>pcp commands</b> will be explained later.
 After this script, the `pcp_recovery_node` command will trigger the `pgpool_remote_start` script to start the recovered node remotely.

 After preparing, editing, and carrying out the necessary modifications on this script, you can run the following **to test its functionality**: